We are destined for disappointment if we expect God to direct us through signs, assurances, and coincidences on a routine basis.

 In the Bible, God sometimes communicated directly with people at critical junctures through dreams, visions, visitations, and other unusual events.

-He still uses these methodologies today on occasion to help some of us navigate problematic situations we are currently facing or will soon encounter.
+He still employs these methodologies occasionally today to help some of us navigate problematic situations we are currently facing or will soon encounter.

 But God sovereignly chooses the topics, times, places, and recipients for his unique messages, independent of our preferences.